timetag/timetag.github.io/docs/actions.rst

 Each Action belongs to a certain Tool.
 Tools can be created with a user-specified name and some other parameters.
 The name is used to refer to the Tool later when performing Actions.
 The parameters that have default values can be omitted.

-For example, if you want to record a time interval of two events, you will need to create a Tool called CLOCK first, and then do Action clock.start() to start this clock.
+For example, if you want to record a time interval of two events, you can create a CLOCK Tool called ``clock`` first, and then do Action clock.start() to start this clock.

 In the following documentation, we list the built-in Tools and their Actions in the current version of ETA.